A new genome-wide study has uncovered a more diverse genetic landscape in Ireland than previous studies have suggested.

 Their findings have “important implications for population-based genetic association studies,” the authors say.
 They encourage others to take into account this new structure when designing future medical genetic association studies.
 Studies that examine rare genetic variation and its association with traits could especially benefit, since these types variants are often less uniformly distributed.

-Russell McLaughlin of Trinity College’s Molecular Population Genetics Lab added, “The long and complex history of population dynamics in Ireland has left an indelible mark on the genomes of modern inhabitants of the island.
-We have shown that, using only genetic data, we can accurately reconstruct elements of this past and demonstrate a striking correlation between geographical provenance and genetic affinity.”
+Russell McLaughlin of Trinity College’s Molecular Population Genetics Lab added, “The long and complex history of population dynamics in Ireland has left an indelible mark on the genomes of modern inhabitants of the island.”
+He said the team has shown it is possible to “accurately reconstruct elements of this past,” using only genetic data, as well as to “demonstrate a striking correlation between geographical provenance and genetic affinity.”

-McLaughlin also emphasized the importance of the findings for future research: “Understanding this fine-grained population structure is crucially important for ongoing and future studies of rare genetic variation in health and disease.”
+McLaughlin also emphasised the importance of the findings for future research: “Understanding this fine-grained population structure is crucially important for ongoing and future studies of rare genetic variation in health and disease.”